Monoidal Quantaloids: Power objects

 We now define $Y^X$ as the pullback of $u$ and $k$, so the following diagram is a pullback square:

 In order to construct the evaluation map $e:Y^X\otimes X\to Y$, we need to prove that

 Consider the following diagram:

-Here, the left square commutes, since it is the definition of $Y^X$ tensored with $X$.
-The upper middle square commutes by definition of u, the right square commutes by definition of $\sigma_Y$ and the lower middle diagram commutes by definition of $k$.
+Here, the left square commutes, since it diagram (\ref{eq:def-YX}) tensored with $X$.
+The upper right square commutes by definition of $u$, and the lower right diagram commutes by definition of $k$.
 Since $!_{I\otimes X}\circ (!_{Y^ X\otimes X}\otimes\id_X)=!_{Y^ X\otimes X}$, it follows that (\ref{eq:equality for pullback}) indeed holds.
 Thus, we have the following diagram:

 and since the square is a pullback square in $\mathbf S$, there must be a unique morphism $e:Y^ X\otimes X\to Y$ such that the diagram commutes.

 Next, for another object $Z$ of $\mathbf S$ and a morphism $f:Z\otimes X\to Y$ in $\mathbf S$, we claim that there is a unique morphism $g:Z\to Y^X$ in $\mathbf S$ such that $e\circ (g\otimes\id_X)=f$.
 To construct $g$, we first consider the morphism